11 Mar

 • Movements rooted in action, not just awareness.

 United we stand.
 Divided we fall.
-When we stand together, the system loses its grip.
+And when we stand together, the system loses its grip.

 5. Envision the World We Want (Then Start Living Like It’s Already Here)